Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Lost Weekend (1945), 101 minutes, D: Billy Wilder

-A Best Picture-winning film.
-A ground-breaking film, based on Charles Jackson's 1944 novel by co-screenwriters Charles Brackett and Billy Wilder and filmed in NYC.
-A classic, melodramatic, realistically-grim and uncompromising "social-problem" film of the 1940s, about the controversial subject of alcoholism, told partially in flashback.
+A Best Picture-winning film - and a ground-breaking film, based on Charles Jackson's 1944 novel by co-screenwriters Charles Brackett and Billy Wilder and filmed in NYC.
+The Lost Weekend was a classic, melodramatic, realistically-grim and uncompromising "social-problem" film of the 1940s, about the controversial subject of alcoholism, told partially in flashback.
 Rather than join his brother Wick Birnam (Phillip Terry) on a weekend outing to the country, talented New York aspiring novel writer Don Birnam (Oscar-winning Ray Milland) - a chronic alcoholic with writer's block - spent a 'lost weekend' on a wild, self-destructive drinking binge.
 Eluding his persistently supportive girlfriend Helen St. James (Jane Wyman), he desperately trudged down Third Avenue on Yom Kippur attempting to find an open pawnshop to hock his own typewriter for another drink.
-In Bellevue Hospital's alcohol detoxification ward (shot on location) after a debilitating alcoholic binge, he awakened to shrieking inmates suffering the DT's, and suffered torment from sadistic male nurse 'Bim' Nolan (Frank Faylen).
+In Bellevue Hospital's alcohol detoxification ward (shot on location) after a debilitating alcoholic binge, he awakened to shrieking inmates suffering the DTs, and suffered torment from sadistic male nurse 'Bim' Nolan (Frank Faylen).
 In his apartment, Birnam experienced hallucinations of a mouse attacked by a bat.
-He narrowly avoided committing suicide by shooting himelf in the 'optimistic' ending.
+He narrowly avoided committing suicide by shooting himself in the 'optimistic' ending.
 He vowed to write about his 'lost weekend' in a novel titled The Bottle.

 Mildred Pierce (1945), 109 minutes, D: Michael Curtiz